CarlosArriagaCM/android_device_alcatel_idol3/README.md

-Copyright 2015 - The CyanogenMod Project
+Copyright 2018 - The LineageOS Project

 Device configuration for Alcatel ONETOUCH Idol 3 5.5.
 =====================================